-The proposed development shall contain one hundred (100) percent of all Michigan Department of Environmental Quality (MDEQ) regulated wetlands, floodplains, or other watercourse as Open Space Preservation Areas.
+The proposed development shall contain one hundred (100) percent of all Michigan (EGLE)regulated wetlands, floodplains, or other watercourse as Open Space Preservation Areas.
 A minimum of fifty (50) percent of the gross parcel acreage must be included within the Open Space Preservation Areas.
 Further subdivision of open space lands, or their use for other than recreation, conservation or agriculture shall be prohibited.